Fall in for Roll Call

 THINK LIKE a COP!

-Q. You patrol supervisor has demanded many changes at once.
+Q. Your patrol supervisor has demanded changes be made in your unit.
 These changes do not improve performance and everyone is unhappy.

 Q. You are a patrol officer on foot patrol when you notice a local food store that has a fire code violation.